Guardians vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- Over their last 10 contests, the Guardians were named underdogs twice and lost each contest.
+- In three games as the underdog over the last 10 matchups, the Guardians have a record of 1-2.

-- In their previous 10 matchups with a total posted by sportsbooks, the Guardians and their foes are 2-8-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total two times.

 Guardians Betting Records & Stats

-- The Guardians have been underdogs in nine games this season and have come away with the win four times (44.4%) in those contests.
+- The Guardians have been chosen as underdogs in 10 games this year and have walked away with the win five times (50%) in those games.

-- Cleveland is 3-1 this season when entering a game as the underdog by +110 or more on the moneyline.
+- Cleveland has played as an underdog of +145 or more once this season and lost that game.

-- The Guardians have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.
+- The Guardians have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Games involving Cleveland have gone over the total set by bookmakers in 11 of 27 chances this season.
+- So far this season, Cleveland and its opponents have hit the over in 11 of its 28 games with a total.

 - The Guardians have played just one game with a spread this season and did not cover in that contest.